wp-plugins/a3-responsive-slider/readme.txt

 == Changelog ==

+= 1.1.6 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Changed <code>dbDelta()</code> function to <code>$wpdb->query()</code> for creating plugin table database.
+* Tweak - Update style of plugin framework.
+Removed the [data-icon] selector to prevent conflict with other plugins that have font awesome icons

 = 1.1.5 - 2015/01/24 =
 * Tweak - Added str_replace( array("\r\n", "\r", "\n"), '', $slider_output) to prevent Themes and plugins that process shortcodes from adding line break br and paragraph p tags to Slider shortcodes and breaking them.
 * Tweak - Changed add_action( 'wp_enqueue_scripts' ) to add_action( 'wp_head' ) for fixed the video don't work if have some plugin filter video tag for comaptibility with Pro Version upgrade.